Chokyotager/NotYetAnotherNightshade/README.md

 You can look into datasets/example.smi for an example input file.

+The runtime per molecule should not exceed 10 seconds after program initialisation.
+However, faster GPUs (such as the Nvidia RTX 3090®) that we tested this on can process up to 500 molecules per second.

 ### Conversion of latent space into molecular fingerprints
 This tool does the opposite and converts a 64-dimensional latent space into molecular fingerprints and Mordred descriptors.